-Purple martins migrate from their wintering grounds to the south coast each spring to breed during the summer months and return back south in the fall.
-The western purple martins northern limit of their breeding range is the southern BC Coast.
+Purple Martins migrate from their wintering grounds to the south coast each spring to breed during the summer months and return back south in the fall.
+The western purple martins’ northern limit of their breeding range is Vancouver Island.
 We have many of them that return each year.

 The male martin does not have a brood patch but he will sit on the eggs for short periods of time to allow her to feed.
 Both the parents feed and care for the young after they hatch.
 In BC, young birds fledge about 4 weeks after hatching.
 Martins produce just one brood of young per year.

 Our martins begin to fly south in early to mid-August and most have left BC by the first week of September.